glennquah/ConnectCard/README.md

 3. **<span style="text-decoration:underline;">Firebase:</span> **Authentication & Database (Backend)

-# User Stories
+# 8.0 User Stories

-1. As a working adult, I want to be able to** sign up to have my own account, log in, and logout of the application.**
+1. As a working adult, I want to be able to** sign up to have my own account, login and logout of the application.**
-2. As a working adult, I want to be able to have a **profile page where I can upload my profile picture, name, and headline.**
+2. As a working adult, I want to be able to have a **profile page where I can upload my profile picture, name and headline.**
 3. As a working adult, I want to be able to **get customer support easily.**
 4. As a working adult, I want to be able to **create, edit and delete digital name cards** **easily.**
 5. As a working adult, I want to be able to **connect with other users easily.**